BradleyParkerDev/fastapi_crud_app/README.md

 ## Packages

 This project leverages a variety of libraries and tools to handle different aspects of API development, database management, security, and more.
-Below is an overview of the main packages:
+Below is an overview of each installed package:

 - **Alembic** (`alembic==1.13.3`): Handles database migrations, allowing you to version control schema changes with ease.